Southern Methodist University: Taos campus

 Since 1973, the university has owned a 423-acre campus located at Fort Burgwin, just outside of Taos, New Mexico.
 This campus hosts classes during intersessions between semesters and during the summer.
 Along with the normal academic courses offered at the site, students attending classes at this campus during the winter can opt to attend wellness classes centered around winter sports.
 Other courses offered at this campus are sometimes adjusted to utilize the surrounding environment, such as a course in field botany offered during some summers.

 Academics

-Admissions
+Undergraduate admissions

 For the class of 2024 (entering Fall 2020), 14,010 students applied, 7,379 (52.7%) were admitted, and 1,531 enrolled/matriculated (20.7%) – including 758 women and 773 men, and the 1 year retention rate (entering Fall 2019) was 92%.
 The average SAT was 1,343 while the average ACT was 30.6.
 The middle 50% SAT range for enrolled students was 630–710 for Evidence-Based Reading & Writing, 620–740 for math, while the ACT Composite range was 29–33.